strangerstudios/pmpro-approvals/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==
+= 1.0.3 =
+* BUG FIX: Added the PMPro_Approvals::hasMembershipLevelSansApproval($level_id, $user_id) function, which is used now and fixes issues where a user was "approved" for a level they didn't even have.

 = 1.0.2 =
 * BUG FIX: Fixed warning when checking if a level is hidden.